Quantum Information Science is a rapidly growing interdisciplinary field, at the intersection

 We have studied integrable models such as one-dimensional spin chains and Calogero model, Bethe Ansatz, Yangians of orthogonal and symplectic groups, construction of universal R-matrices and Baxter operators for various (super) Lie algebras, as well as representations of Yangian and deformed Lie algebras.
 We are also interested in classical field theories, string theory, and the high-energy limit of quantum chromodynamics (Regge and Björken approximations).

-We work on several problems related to the physical implementations of quantum simulations and quantum information processing.
+We work on several problems related to the physical implementations of quantum simulations

 We study realizations of various spin lattice models using cold atoms